KipronohVincent/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variables: Bash script that lists all local variables, environment variables and functions.
 6. Local variable

-6-create_local_variable: Bash script that creates a new local variable named BETTY with value Holberton.
+6-create_local_variable: Bash script that creates a new local variable named BEST with value School.
 7. Global variable

-7-create_global_variable: Bash script that creates a new global variable named HOLBERTON with value Betty.
+7-create_global_variable: Bash script that creates a new global variable named School with value Best.
 8. Every addition to true knowledge is an addition to human power

 8-true_knowledge: Bash script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.